Certificate III in Allied Health Assistance

 Please note: Adjustments to the delivery mode may occur while COVID-19 restrictions remain in place.
 Theory sessions will move to an online delivery depending upon government restrictions and community expectations.

-Vocational placement consolidates your knowledge within the real healthcare environment by giving you the opportunity to apply theory to practice.
-It happens at the end of the course at one of Mater's hospitals.
+Vocational placement consolidates your knowledge within the real or simulated healthcare environments by giving you the opportunity to apply theory to practice.
+It can happen at the end of your course upon the successful conclusion of all practical and simulated assessments at either one of Mater’s hospitals or partnering healthcare facilities.

 Students are to complete 80 hours of work placement.
-Timetable will vary and is dependant upon workplace delivery.
-Your placement could be in one or more of the following disciplines:
+Timetable will vary and is dependent upon placement availability.
+As this qualification is multi-disciplinary, your placement opportunity could be in one or more of the following areas:

 This qualification comprises 11 units in total, including 8 core units and 3 elective units.